 It is easy to mix up the symptoms of postpartum depression with normal hormone changes.
 How can you tell if it’s serious?
-Take this quiz to see if you have symptoms of depression.
+Use this Interactive Tool to see if you are depressed or have symptoms of depression.

 If you think you may have postpartum depression, tell your doctor or some other health care provider.
 There is no reason to feel embarrassed or ashamed.
 It is not anyone’s fault, and it is very treatable.
 It is also serious and can affect you, your relationships and your baby, if left untreated.

 Central Minnesota Resources